jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 - defining constraints,
 - and solving customer problems.

-Programming was never fundamentally about typing code.

-It was always about understanding problems and building systems that continue serving people as the world changes around them.

 The tools are changing.

 The abstractions are rising.

-But software engineering was never fundamentally about writing code.
+But software engineering was never fundamentally about typing code.
-It was always about understanding problems, organizing change, and building systems that continue serving people as the world evolves around them.
+It was always about understanding problems and building systems that continue serving people as the world evolves around them.

 Much is changing, but the mission is not.